zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)

-Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single wad file, labeled `Champion.wad.client`.
+Under your extracted folder, `Mod_Name\WAD` you will find all of your mod's files compressed within a single wad file, labeled `Champion.wad.client` or `Champion.en_US.wad.client`.
 Extract this file by dragging it onto one of CSLOL's tools called `wad-extract`, found in your CSLOL directory under `CSLOL\cslol-tools\wad-extract`.
 This extracts your mod's files into a folder called `Champion.wad` next to your wad file.

 > Similar to the technique used above to open Fantomes with 7-Zip, you can do the same for `wad.client` and `wad-extract`.
 Now, double clicking a wad file will extract it into a folder next to your wad.